-Byrnes was a senator from South Carolina and was a Democrat.
+Byrnes was a senator from South Carolina as a Democrat.
 He served from 1931 to 1941.

 He was previously the representative for South Carolina’s 2nd congressional district as a Democrat from 1923 to 1925; the representative for South Carolina’s 2nd congressional district as a Democrat from 1915 to 1923; and the representative for South Carolina’s 2nd congressional district as a Democrat from 1911 to 1915.